Chart Color Schemes

 Flagstaff Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Flagstaff Hill's dwellings were 96.5% houses and 3.5% other types in the latest Census, compared to Adelaide metro's 75.2% houses and 24.9% others.
-Home ownership in Flagstaff Hill was 39.0%, with mortgages at 50.5% and rentals at 10.5%.
-Median monthly mortgage repayments were $1,733, higher than Adelaide metro's $1,562.
-Median weekly rents were $385, compared to Adelaide metro's $320.
+Flagstaff Hill's dwelling structures, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Flagstaff Hill stood at 39.0%, with mortgaged dwellings at 50.5% and rented ones at 10.5%.
+The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,562.
+The median weekly rent in Flagstaff Hill was $385, compared to Adelaide metro's $320.
 Nationally, Flagstaff Hill's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing